 Anyway, that is enough of the benefits of steel roofs lets move on to the first stage of your metal roofing project.

 Fine example of a wooden shed with a metal roof.
 This one on the Isle of Eriskay in the Outer Hebrides, resisting high winds directly off the Atlantic.

 The most common metal shed roofing material is thin steel sheet that is galvanised, profiled and painted.

-Other metals are used in roofing such as zinc, copper and lead which I'm only going to mention these in passing.
+Other metals are used such as zinc, copper and lead, which I'm only mentioning in passing.
 These materials are several times more expensive than steel, require different installation techniques.
 And also are a target for thieves once installed!